IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 The toolkit contains two sink operators. `ObjectStorageSink` operator uses generic parameters approach rather `S3ObjectStorageSink` operator uses S3-compliant `authentication` and `connection` parameters.
-For example, `ObjectStorageSink` uses `objectStorageURI` paramerer which consists of protocol and bucket name (s3a://<BUCKET_NAME>/),
+For example, `ObjectStorageSink` uses `objectStorageURI` paramerer which consists of protocol and bucket name (s3a://\<BUCKET_NAME\>/),
-rather `S3ObjectStorageSink` operator uses S3-compliant parameters such as protocol and bucket as a separate parameters making it more intuitive for the users familiar with S3 COS terms.
-Note, that other operator parameters groups (except of authentication and connection) are exactly the same for both operators.
+rather `S3ObjectStorageSink` operator uses S3-compliant parameter names such as `protocol` and `bucket` as a separate parameters making it more intuitive for the users familiar with S3 COS terms.
+Note, that other operator parameter groups (except of `authentication` and `connection`) are exactly the same for both operators.

 Both operators write tuples that arrive on its input port to the object in COS that is